Trump: 'So many signs' Florida shooting suspect was 'mentally disturbed'

 Republican lawmakers are likely to push back on such calls, as they have after past shootings, focusing – as Trump did in Thursday’s tweet – on issues like mental illness.

-The president has not yet spoken publicly about the shooting.
-He tweeted on Wednesday that he had spoken with Florida Gov. Rick Scott and was working with law enforcement.
+The president tweeted on Wednesday that he had spoken with Florida Gov. Rick Scott and was working with law enforcement.

 “My prayers and condolences to the families of the victims of the terrible Florida shooting.
 No child, teacher or anyone else should ever feel unsafe in an American school,” he tweeted.